-- First and second degree assault of an aged, blind, disabled, pregnant, or mentally retarded person.
+- First and second degree assault of an aged, blind, disabled, pregnant, or mentally handicapped person.

 - Second degree assault with a firearm.

-- Second degree assault with a firearm of an aged, blind, disabled, pregnant, or mentally retarded person.
+- Second degree assault with a firearm of an aged, blind, disabled, pregnant, or mentally handicapped person.

 - First, second, and third degree sexual assault.